-Test-in-strip handlers accommodate integrated circuits in strips or panels prior to the final singulation step in the semiconductor manufacturing process flow and are typically used for high-parallel testing applications.
-Turret-based handlers use a rotating "turret" mechanism that provides very high device throughput and efficient integration of multiple back-end finishing operations.
-Turret handlers are ideally suited for high-volume and low-mix testing of smaller integrated circuits, discrete and LED devices.
+Test-in-strip handlers accommodate devices in strips or panels prior to the final singulation step in the semiconductor manufacturing process flow and are typically used for high-parallel testing applications.

 MEMS test modules are independent physical stimuli units for testing sensor integrated circuits typically used in the automotive and consumer electronics industries.
-These MEMS test modules can be integrated to our gravity-feed, pick & place, turret or test-in-strip handlers for testing a variety of sensors, including pressure, acoustic, magnetic field hall effect, optical and others.
+These MEMS test modules can be integrated to our gravity-feed, pick-and-place, turret or test-in-strip handlers for testing a variety of sensors, including pressure, acoustic, magnetic field hall effect, optical and others.

 To ensure quality, semiconductors are typically tested at hot and/or cold temperatures, which can simulate the final operating environment.
 Our test handler products are designed to provide a precisely controlled test environment, often over the range of -60 degrees Celsius to +175 degrees Celsius.
-As the speed and power of certain integrated circuits, such as microprocessors and mobile processors, has increased so has the need to actively manage the self-generated heat during the test process to maximize yield.
+As the speed and power of certain integrated circuits, such as microprocessors and mobile processors, have increased so has the need to actively manage the self-generated heat during the test process to maximize yield.
 This heat is capable of damaging or destroying the integrated circuit and can result in speed downgrading, when devices self-heat and fail to successfully test at their maximum possible speed.
 Device yields are extremely important and speed grading directly affects the selling price of the integrated circuit and the profitability of the semiconductor manufacturer.
 In addition to temperature capability, other key factors in the design of test handlers are handling speed, flexibility, parallel test capability, alignment to the test contactors, system size, reliability and cost.

-Delta provides thermal sub-systems for use in advanced burn-in and system-level test applications.
-These thermal sub-systems maintain and control the temperature of the integrated circuit during the testing process.
+Thermal sub-systems are used in advanced burn-in and system-level test applications to maintain and control the temperature of integrated circuits during the testing process.
 Burn-in stresses devices for detection of early failures (infant mortality) prior to distribution.
 The burn-in process is also used by semiconductor manufacturers to develop reliability models of newly introduced devices.
 The objective of reliability testing is to determine a device's fault-free operation and estimated useful life by exposing the device to various electrical and thermal conditions that impact its performance.
-System-level testing is required for functional testing of high-end microprocessors as well as mobile processors combined with memory integrated circuits.
+System-level testing is required for functional testing of high-end microprocessors as well as mobile processors combined with memory.
 This is typically the last test operation of complex, expensive integrated circuits prior to the final electronic integration process.

 Our products are complex electromechanical systems that are used in high-volume production environments and many are in service twenty-four hours per day, seven days a week.
-Customers continuously strive to increase the utilization of their production test equipment and expect high reliability from test handling, MEMS test modules and thermal subsystems used in burn-in and system-level test.
+Customers continuously strive to increase the utilization of their production test equipment and expect high reliability from test handlers, MEMS test modules and thermal subsystems used in burn-in and system-level test.
 The availability of trained technical support personnel is an important competitive factor in the marketplace.
 Our semiconductor equipment companies deploy service engineers worldwide, often within customers' production facilities, who work with customer personnel to maintain, repair and continuously improve the performance of our equipment.